-- 1. Mark one or more models using or select frames in the scan by clicking on them while holding the Ctrl key. - 2.
-Select the Export meshes... command in the File menu or select the corresponding dropdown menu option by clicking the triangle near the button in the Workspace panel. - 3.
-Click the ... button in the current window. - 4.
-Specify the destination folder, enter the file name, and select the appropriate format from the dropdown list. - 5.
-Click Save. - 6.
-If required, specify the Texture export format (see Storing and Exporting Color Information). - 7.
-Click OK.
+- 3. Specify the destination folder, enter the file name, and select the appropriate mesh format from the dropdown list2. - 4.
+Click Save. - 5.
+If the model has texture and the format supports it, specify the Texture export format in the new dialog (see Storing and Exporting Color Information). - 6.
+Click Export.